This content originally appeared on DEV Community and was authored by ZeeshanAli-0704

 To understand consistent hashing, let’s walk through a simple example step by step.

-.
+Imagine we have a hash ring with positions from 0–100.
 Both servers (nodes) and keys (data items) are placed on this ring using a hash function.

 Step 1: Initial Setup